martinaalvera/Documentation/index.rst

 ..
 Note::

   GalaxyCloud is in fast development.
 For this reason the code and the documentation may not always be in sync.
-We try to make our best to have good documentatation.
-Sorry for that.
+We try to make our best to have good documentatation

 .. toctree::
    :maxdepth: 2